Live Rust is a live album by Neil Young recorded in 1978 and used in the film Rust Never Sleeps.

 Please help me find the best live albums by voting in my readers polls:

-Click on the links to vote and to see the results so far.
+Please vote and see the results so far.